raviqqe/immix-rust/README.md

 (add `--features mt-trace` to turn on parallel GC), which will generate a dynamic linked library under `target/release/`.
 `rust_c_interface/test.c` gives an example on how to use the GC from C code.
-Compile and link `test.c` with the library to test.
+Compile and link `test.c` with the library to test (it is an infinite allocation loop).

 Near Future Plan
 ------